biothings/biothings_schema.py/README.md

 # schema_explorer
-Python Package to view and analyze schemas defined in schema.org way
+Python Package to view, analyze and edit schemas defined in schema.org way